 Size and Gauge for Crochet Scarf

-Finished Size: Worked following the gauge below will create a narrow crochet scarf that is about 4" wide.
+Finished Size: Following the gauge below will create a narrow crochet scarf that is about 4" wide.
 The length of your crochet scarf is easy to alter based on the number of rows that you crochet.
 Approximately 50" is a good length for this scarf.
-That will create a narrow but cozy scarf to fit an adult.
-Make it shorter for an easy child's crochet scarf pattern.
+That will create a narrow scarf that is long enough to wrap around an adult.
+Make it shorter, with fewer rows, for an easy child's crochet scarf pattern.

 Stitch Gauge: To check your stitch gauge, you need to crochet 10 - 12 rows of the pattern and then measure the width of the scarf.
 Compare that measurement against the measurement of 4 inches.
-If your scarf is turning out wider than this then you might want to consider starting over with a smaller crochet hook; if it is turning out narrower, you could use a larger crochet hook.
+If your scarf is turning out wider than this, then you might want to consider starting over with a smaller crochet hook.
+In contrast, if it is turning out narrower, you could use a larger crochet hook.